ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 </table>

 Can a perceptron with only two inputs and a single output function as an AND logic gate?
 If so, find the weights and the threshold and demonstrate the correctness of your answer using a truth table.

 ---

+24. Design the smallest neural network that can function as an XOR gate.

+---